GCuser99/VBA-UserForm-to-twinBASIC/README.md

 The [twinBASIC](https://twinbasic.com/preview.html) IDE and compiler (under development) does not yet support VBA UserForms.
 It does however have its own excellent native Form designer and associated controls.
 This simple VBIDE add-in for MS Office applications converts (as much as is possible) a UserForm, its controls, and code into a **twinBASIC** form that can be imported directly into **twinBASIC**.

 The macro queries the state of the UserForm and each of its child controls at design time and builds the closest **twinBASIC** equivalent.
-For non-MS Form controls or MS Form controls not supported (see below), a **twinBASIC** label or Frame control is substituted to flag the missing control.
+For non-MS Form controls or MS Form controls not supported (see below), a **twinBASIC** Label or Frame control is substituted to flag the missing control.
 UserForm code is (at least partially) translated and exported in a format that can be imported into **twinBASIC**, along with the form.

 The resulting imported form and code may have to be tweaked in **twinBASIC** to work as desired, but at least the position and most property states will be converted, saving some time and tedious effort.